-Welcome to Day 2 of my Heart of the Matter 10 Days of… series on Teaching Values in your homeschool!
+Welcome to Day 2 of my 10 Days of… series on Teaching Values in your homeschool!

 Today I’m writing about one of my very favorite topics – living literature!
 There are SO many ways you can use literature to encourage good values in your children – and teach about the consequences of poor values as played out in the lives of book characters.
 Whether you’re teaching preschoolers or high school students, living literature is a gold mine for values training.

 Yesterday, I mentioned the Fruits of the Spirit as defined in Galatians 5:22-23 as our “go-to” list of values for training our children.
 And, while that is certainly the list I focus on most in my home, there are plenty of other values which are important to instill in our children – gratefulness, truthfulness, hospitality, thriftiness, punctuality, attentiveness and many more.

 You can find a wonderful list of virtues along with an amazing set of Bible and teaching ideas for each virtue at Home Life Ministries.
 Don’t miss this website!
 Also, while I’m not entirely sure of the content of The Virtues Project website, they have three printable posters of virtues you might be interested in.